ufosanchez/AirlineFlightApp/README.md

 # Airline and Airplane Management System

-This airline and airplane system enables users to manage flights recorded in the CMS through essential Create, Read, Update, and Delete (CRUD) operations.
-The system embodies a clear 1-M relationship between entities, such as Airline-Flights and Airplane-Flights.
+This airline and airplane system enables users to manage Airlines, Airplanes, and FLights recorded in the CMS through Create, Read, Update, and Delete (CRUD) operations.
+The system presents 1-M relationship between entities, such as Airline-Flights and Airplane-Flights.

+## Entity Relationship Diagram:

 ## Key Features: